loque/wyoming-bridge/.github/instructions/glossary.instructions.md

 # WyomingBridge Glossary

-### **Source**
+### **Server**

 The Wyoming component connected to the bridge that initiates event flows.

 - Typically **Home Assistant**'s voice pipeline coordinator or a **Wyoming Satellite**.
 - Initiates events such as `audio-start`, `audio-chunk`, `detect`, etc.
-- The bridge forwards original events back to the Source after processing by the Target and any relevant Processors.
+- The bridge forwards original events back to the Server after processing by the Target and any relevant Processors.

 ### **Upstream**

-Refers generally to the direction _toward_ the Source.
+Refers to the direction _toward_ the Server.

 ### **Target**

 The primary Wyoming service that the bridge wraps.

-- Receives events originating from the Source (after optional preprocessing by processors).
+- Receives events originating from the Server (after optional preprocessing by processors).
 - Emits core output events expected by Assist (e.g. `detection` for wake-word phase).
 - Examples: `openWakeWord`, `faster-whisper`, `Piper`, etc.